 Images of diseased cartilage (left) and cartilage restored through regenerative engineering (right), which involves stem cell science, advanced material science, developmental biology, and clinical translation.
-University Professor Cato T. Laurencin, right, with his advisee Paulos Mengstab, 2021 recipient of a Ph.D. in Chemical Engineering at UConn.
-University Professor Cato Laurencin is principal investigator on a new training (T32) grant from the National Institutes of Health to train independent clinical translational and basic scientists in regenerative engineering, a field pioneered by Laurencin.
-The T32 grant reflects two of Laurencin's great passions: advancing the field of regenerative engineering and building equity in medicine and the sciences by mentoring a diverse cohort of trainees.
-Regenerative engineering seeks to regenerate complex tissues and organ systems through a convergent approach drawing on advanced materials science, stem cell science, physics, developmental biology, and clinical translation.
-By becoming experts in regenerative engineering and its foundations, trainees will work towards the alleviation of human disease and musculoskeletal injuries by means of tissue regeneration.
+University Professor Cato T. Laurencin, right, with his advisee Paulos Mengstab, 2021 recipient of a Ph.D. in Chemical Engineering at UConn. human disease and musculoskeletal injuries by means of tissue regeneration.
 Disorders of the musculoskeletal system with advancing age or due to injury and trauma are among the most debilitating to the human body and the most costly to the healthcare system.
 Regenerating tissue is a novel approach to treatments of musculoskeletal disorders and will require the convergence of molecular, cellular, and organismic research through the interdisciplinary integration of biomedical science and engineering.
 This T32 program will implement a convergence approach to train Ph.D. candidates in regenerative engineering to enable fundamental and translational discoveries.
 The T32 program is based at the Connecticut Convergence Institute for Translation in Regenerative Engineering.
 Dr. Gualberto Ruaño and Dr. Lakshmi Nair are co-investigators on the project.
-TO PROMOTE PUBLIC HEALTH The Institute for Collaboration on Health, Intervention, and Policy (InCHIP) was at the forefront of UConn's response to the COVID-19 pandemic.
-Presented with the largest public health crisis in generations, InCHIP researchers put theory into real-world action, providing critical guidance as the University reopened and adapted to a new reality.

-Responding to the pandemic exemplified InCHIP's extensive scientific contributions to UConn.
-The Institute supports the development of health-related sciences across all UConn campuses, fostering strong interdisciplinary research and aiming to improve public health.
-Much of the research is focused on social-behavioral sciences, addressing topics such as opioid addiction, HIV/AIDS prevention and treatment, cancer prevention and survivorship, gun violence prevention, food insecurity, and obesity.
-Director Amy Gorin, a professor of psychological sciences, says the key to InCHIP's success is the collaboration it fosters among the scientists, which creates mechanisms for new partnerships to emerge.
+TO PROMOTE PUBLIC HEALTH The Institute for Collaboration on Health,Director Amy Gorin, a professorIntervention, and Policy (InCHIP) was at the forefrontof psychological sciences, saysof UConn's response to the COVID-19 pandemic.the key to InCHIP's success is thePresented with the largest public health crisis incollaboration it fosters amonggenerations, InCHIP researchers put theory intothe scientists, which createsreal-world action, providing critical guidance as themechanisms for new partnershipsUniversity reopened and adapted to a new reality.to emerge.
+Responding to the pandemic exemplified InCHIP's "We bring researchers together to try and break extensive scientific contributions to UConn.
+The down disciplinary silos and provide space for Institute supports the development of health-related important conversations to occur, resulting in sciences across all UConn campuses, fostering innovative solutions," Gorin says. strong interdisciplinary research and aiming to improve public health.
+Much of the research is Gorin was recently honored for her efforts leading focused on social-behavioral sciences, addressing InCHIP and her own scientific achievements.
+She topics such as opioid addiction, HIV/AIDS prevention is the recipient of the Connecticut Psychological Association Award for Distinguished Contribution to and treatment, cancer prevention and survivorship, gun violence prevention, food insecurity, and obesity. the Science of Psychology for 2021.